kStor2poche/rah/README.md

 # Rah - Rusty AUR Helper
-Some time ago, I tried to do my own [AUR helper](https://github.com/kStor2poche/yaah/) using bash just for fun, but I quickly abandoned the project because it was made in quite a convoluted way (plus I found out later that the name was already taken by another AUR helper 🥲).
+Some time ago, I tried to do my own [AUR helper](https://github.com/kStor2poche/yaah/) using bash just for fun, but I quickly abandoned the project because it was made in quite a convoluted way (plus I found out later that the name was already taken by another AUR helper 🥲) (nvm this name is also already taken, I'll find another one later).

 So here I am, trying to make an AUR helper that
 - is fast